 In pregnant women, abortion (miscarriage) and heavy vaginal bleeding are common Ebola symptoms.

-Death usually occurs during the second week of Ebola symptoms.
-Death in Ebola victims is usually from massive blood loss.
+Death usually occurs during the second week of symptoms and is usually from massive blood loss.